Skip to main content

 • What are the parking rules in Oakleaf?

-Roadways within Oakleaf Plantation are maintained and controlled by the County.
 No parking will be permitted on areas where the subdivision’s drainage flow may be interrupted or diverted in any way.
-Furthermore, no vehicle shall park in a manner that would obstruct the delivery of mail.
+Vehicles may not be parked on any turf area of the Property.

 Vehicles parked on the street must face with the direction of traffic and have the wheels no more than 12 inches from the curb.